Realizing groups as symmetries of infinite translation surfaces: Topological preliminaries

-Assume now that an element $f \in \langle h \rangle$ fixes a point $x$.
-Then we can find a compact set $K$ with negative Euler characteristic that contains $x$ and for all $n \in \mathbb{N}$, we have $f^n(K) \cap K \neq \emptyset$.
-By the argument in the preceding paragraph, this leads to a contradiction, and therefore the action is free.
+Assume now that a nontrivial element $f \in \langle h \rangle$ fixes a point $x$.
+Then we can find a compact set~$K$ with negative Euler characteristic that contains $x$ and for all $n \in \mathbb{N}$, we have $f^n(K) \cap K \neq \emptyset$.
+By the argument in the preceding paragraph, this leads to a contradiction, and therefore the action is~free.